 - Application fee of 50€ (non-refundable)

-, when the first round of evaluation expires.
-Nevertheless a second round is provided up to the 31st of August
+when the first round of evaluation expires.
+Nevertheless a second round has been extended up to the 20th of September

 In order to see the brochure please press here

 Tuition for both EU and International students for the MA in Governance program for the academic year of 2017-2018 is 11,850 euros.